shahirmonjur/RSA-implementation/README.md

 # RSA Algorithm Implementation

-I wrote this program for my Cybersecurity course assignment trying to implement the RSA algorithm in a simple way in Javascript and then putting it into an html file to view it as a webpage.
+I wrote this program for my Cybersecurity course assignment trying to understand the the RSA algorithm in a simple way and scrapped a few line of code and then put it into an html file to view it as a webpage.

 ## Features